By CVO Staff

 #8 – Eau Claire, WI

-Located in west central Wisconsin, Eau Claire is named for the clear waters of the Eau Claire River.
+Located in west-central Wisconsin, Eau Claire is named for the clear waters of the Eau Claire River.
 It is positioned at the head of the Chippewa River State Trail, which is a popular recreational spot for hikers and bikers.
 Eau Claire’s downtown life is equally active.
-Live music can be heard playing from several different venues on any given night, and the city is home to one of the best university jazz programs in the United States.
+Live music can be heard playing from several different venues on any given night.
+Plus, the city is home to one of the best university jazz programs in the United States.
 Its college jazz ensemble has been awarded the sought after “DownBeat Magazine Award” six times.
-Although secondary to the music scene, Eau Claire also has a theatre community, which includes the Chippewa Valley Theatre Guild and the Eau Claire Children’s Theatre.
-A reasonable cost of living and crime rates below the national average give this thriving small town a top space on our list.
+Although secondary to the music scene, Eau Claire also has a theatre community.
+This includes the Chippewa Valley Theatre Guild and the Eau Claire Children’s Theatre.
+A reasonable cost of living and crime rates below the country’s average give this thriving small town a top space on our list.

 #7 – East Lansing, MI

-Just east of the state capital, East Lansing is best known for being the home of Michigan State University and has a very large student population.
+Just east of the state capital, East Lansing is best known for being the home of Michigan State and has a very large student population.
 It is located close to several major cities, including Detroit, Chicago, and Toronto, as well as the beautiful beaches of Lake Michigan.
-Although the cost of living in East Lansing is slightly above the state average, it is still below the national average, and the crime rate is two times lower than that of the Michigan average.
-The city is comprised of 25 different neighborhoods, many of which are predominantly comprised of students.
+Although the cost of living in East Lansing is slightly above the state average, it is still below the national.
+Plus, the crime rate is two times lower than that of the Michigan average.
+The city hosts 25 different neighborhoods, many of which are predominantly made up of students.

 #6 – Davis, CA

 The city of Davis is located in the Central Valley of northern California in Yolo County, just over ten miles from the big city of Sacramento.
 Davis has been recognized as one of “America’s Best Biking Cities” and is home to the United States Bicycling Hall of Fame.
 Its progressive community is also known for its environmental programs and its energy conservation measures.
-A rich cultural hub, Davis houses over two dozen art galleries as well as a revived performing arts center.
+A rich cultural hub, Davis houses over two dozen art galleries as well as a revived arts center and several museums.
 Its dedication to art can be seen through the over $200,000 worth of public art showcased throughout the city.
-Although its cost of living is significantly higher than most other cities on our list, those who can afford to live here will enjoy the liveliness of a big city, but in a much safer, friendlier environment.
+Its cost of living is significantly higher than most other cities on our list.
+However, those who can afford to live here will enjoy the liveliness of a big city, but in a much safer, friendlier environment.
 Davis is home to UC-Davis, which is consistently ranked among the best universities in the country.